-Aguas Calientes is a small city in Ollantaytambo and is a quaint place to catch one’s breath before heading over to Machu Picchu.
-Widely known for its hot springs, it is also the closest city and entry point for the famous Machu Picchu.
+Widely known for its hot springs, Aguas Calientes is also the closest town and entry point for Machu Picchu.

 Aguas Calientes, also known as Machu Picchu Pueblo, is the closest town to Machu Picchu, and you’ll probably pass there on your way to the sacred sanctuary.
 Even though most people just pass by the town to go visit the Inca citadel, most of us stay there at least one night, in order not to rush too much their experience.